koppor/github-contributors-list/README.md

 - `gcl.mv` is an [MVStore](https://www.h2database.com/html/mvstore.html) caching contributor information returned by GitHub's API.
 - Dependencies of `gcl.java` cannot be updated automatically. [dependabot-core#9406](https://github.com/dependabot/dependabot-core/issues/9406).
 - Use `writer.level = TRACE` in tinylog.properties for debugging.

+## Alternatives

+- Manually curate all contributors using [All Contributors](https://allcontributors.org/)